 Chris said much more, but that’s the point he made in his speech that I wanted to highlight.

 Clinton, like Obama today, didn’t reconsider his self-serving actions in regard to NAFTA.
-Indeed, He sought fast track authority in order to prevent the public, through their elected representatives in Congress, to look closely at the rules that once in place were going to impact them mightily.
+Indeed, He sought fast track authority in order to prevent the public, through their elected representatives in Congress, from looking closely at the rules that once in place were going to impact them mightily.
 It’s the opposite of what regular people would call democracy.
-Since elites and their political tools aren’t going to change their minds about how they have chosen to survive, but they still have to live with themselves (and their children who a part of them cares about in a positive way), they will therefore call their fascism, their abuse, their deterring of democracy, democracy.
+Since elites and their political tools aren’t going to change their minds about how they have chosen to survive – but they still have to live with themselves (and their children who a part of them cares about in a positive way) – they will therefore call their fascism, their abuse, their deterring of democracy, ‘democracy’.
 Calling yourself a democrat is just easier to do, usually, than calling yourself a fascist, even if there’s no basis in your behavior for your doing so.

 From page 36 of Noam Chomsky’s “Hopes And Prospects,” the following: